BonMutti/facebookNewsRemover/README.md

 I do not like the News icon/feature which Facebook has implemented, so I made a quick and simple browser extension to delete it.
-Currently only written for the Chrome browser, works automatically upon opening Facebook.
+Currently only written for the Chrome browser.
+Works automatically upon opening Facebook.

 - Open the Chrome Extensions tab (chrome://extensions/).
 - In the upper right-hand corner, toggle "Developer Mode" on.